Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 We now find the stability limits for the linearised first order scheme with each diffusion scaling using von Neumann analysis.
 Discretising equation (\ref{eq:fv_discrete_equations}) using central differences in space and forward Euler in time, we have the linearised update for the solution vector $\underline{q}^{n}_{i}$ in cell $i$ at time level $n$:

 where $\uuline{J}$ is the physical flux Jacobian and $\uuline{A}$ is the diffusive flux Jacobian.
 In this section we assume all diffusion matrices are diagonal in the entropy variables, as it simplifies the presentation.
 For stability analysis with the off-diagonal terms included, see \cite{birken_stability_2005} for the convective scheme and \cite{bruel_low_2019} for the mixed scheme.
-Substituting $\underline{q}^{n}_{j} = \underline{\hat{q}}^{n}e^{ikj\Delta x}$, where $k=n\pi\Delta x/l$ is the wavenumber, we find the amplification matrix in Fourier space is:
+Substituting $\underline{q}^{n}_{j} = \underline{\hat{q}}^{n}e^{ikj\Delta x}$, where $k=n\pi\Delta x/l$ is the discrete wavenumber, we find the amplification matrix in Fourier space is:

-where $\uuline{\mathcal{I}}$ is the identity matrix, $\skt=\texttt{sin}(k/2)$ and $\sk=\texttt{sin}(k)$.
-For stability, the eigenvalues $\lambda_i(\uuline{\hat{G}}(k))$ of the amplification matrix must be $|\lambda_i|\leq1\;\forall\;k$.
+where $\uuline{\mathcal{I}}$ is the identity matrix, $\skt=\sin(k/2)$ and $\sk=\sin(k)$.
+For stability, the eigenvalues $\lambda_i$ of $(\uuline{\hat{G}}(k))$ must be $|\lambda_i|\leq1\;\forall\;k$.
 We consider the 1D equations, as stability of the 1D scheme is a necessary condition for stability of the multidimensional schemes.
-We use the entropy variables because the entropy equation decouples, leaving a 2x2 system for the pressure and velocity which is much simpler to handle.
-The eigenvalue associated with the entropy equation is identical for all three diffusion schemes, and is exactly that of the first order upwind scheme for scalar advection:
+In the entropy variables the entropy equation decouples and the associated eigenvalue is identical for all three diffusion schemes, and is exactly that of the first order upwind scheme for scalar advection:

 where $\sigma_a=a\Delta t / \Delta x$ is the acoustic CFL number.
 This eigenvalue depends on the convective CFL number $\sigma_a M$, as we would expect, and is stable for $0\leq(\sigma_a M)\leq1$.
 The eigenvalues for the pressure-velocity subsystem using the acoustic diffusion scheme are: